History of the Jews in Syria

+Syrian Jews descend from Jews who inhabited the region of today's Syria since the time of Roman rule (known as Musta'arabi Jews or more generally as Mizrahi Jews); and from Sephardim, Jews from Spain and Portugal who fled to Syria after the Alhambra Decree forced the expulsion of the Jews from Spain in 1492.

-The history of the Jews in Syria goes back to ancient times.
-They were joined by Sephardim who fled after the expulsion of the Jews from Spain and Portugal in 1492 CE.
-There were large Jewish communities in Aleppo, Damascus, and Qamishli for centuries.
-In the early 20th century, a large percentage of Syrian Jews immigrated to British Mandate-Palestine (Israel), the U.S. and Latin America.
+There were large Jewish communities in Aleppo ("Halabi Jews" or "Aleppo Jews") and Damascus ("Shami Jews") for centuries, and a smaller community in Qamishli on the Turkish border.
+In the early 20th century, a large percentage of Syrian Jews emigrated to British Mandatory Palestine, the United States, and Latin America.

 Following the Syrian Civil War, some of the remaining Jews of Syria left the country.
 In 2022, it was alleged that only four Jews remain in Damascus.
-As of April 4 2025, there are approximately six remaining Jews in Damascus.
+As of April 4, 2025, there are approximately six remaining Jews in Damascus.

 Second Temple period

 The tradition of the community ascribes its founding to the time of King David in c.
 1000 BCE, whose general Joab occupied the area of Syria, described in the Bible as Aram Zoba: this name is taken by later tradition as referring to Aleppo.
 Modern scholarship locates Aram Zoba in Lebanon and the far south of Syria: the identification with Aleppo is not found in rabbinic literature prior to the 11th century.
 Whether or not Jewish settlement goes back to a time as early as King David, both Aleppo and Damascus certainly had Jewish communities during Late Antiquity.

 In Roman times, about 10,000 Jews lived in Damascus, governed by an ethnarch.

 Around 7 BCE, King Herod of Judaea relocated Zamaris, a Jew from Babylonia, and his 500 mounted archers to Bathyra in Batanea, giving them tax exemptions to defend the area from Trachonite brigands and protect Jewish pilgrims heading to Jerusalem.

 Paul of Tarsus succeeded, after a first rebuff, in converting many of the Jews of Damascus to Christianity in 49 CE.
 This irritated the Jewish ethnarch to such a degree that he attempted to arrest Paul; the latter's friends only saved his life by lowering him in a basket out of a window built into the wall of the city.

 In the 70s CE, Jewish historian Josephus noted that "the Jewish race, while dispersed in considerable numbers among native populations throughout the world, is especially numerous in Syria, because of its proximity."
 Many Jews were murdered by the pagan inhabitants upon the outbreak of the First Jewish–Roman War.